Brazil Justice minister laments hack of prosecutors’ phones

 In one of the stories published Sunday, The Intercept says that then-judge Moro and prosecutors involved in an investigation into former President Luiz Inacio Lula da Silva exchanged messages discussing the case.
 According to the article, Moro orientated prosecutors, overstepping his duties as a judge.

-Da Silva was sentenced to 12 years and one month in prison on a corruption conviction, which was later reduced to eight years and 10 months.
+Da Silva, who is widely know to Brazilians as Lula, was sentenced to 12 years and one month in prison on a corruption conviction, which was later reduced to eight years and 10 months.
+A statement from Da Silva’s defense lawyer, Cristiano Zanin, published Sunday on the former president’s Workers’ Party website said the prosecution was “corrupted.”

+“The restoration of Lula’s full freedom is urgent,” the statement read, saying “he has not committed any crime and is a victim of ‘lawfare.'”

 Moro said he was not given a chance to comment on the hacked phone conversations before publication and regretted that the source of the leaked messages in the story remained anonymous.